Claud Hamilton of Shawfield: Plantation of Ulster

 The flight of the earls in September 1607 cleared the way for the Plantation of Ulster.
 Like his eldest brother James and his next brother George Hamilton of Greenlaw and Roscrea, Claud was an undertaker in the plantation.
 However, he must not be confused with Claud Hamilton of Clonyn, who was an undertaker in County Cavan.
 Claud Hamilton of Shawfield was granted the small proportions of Killeny and Teadane (or Eden).
 A small proportion in the Fews precinct in County Armagh was granted to "Claude Hamilton".
 It seems not to be known which Claud Hamilton this was.

 The small proportion of Teadane was in County Londonderry on the boundaries of Coleraine and Loughinsholin baronies.
 At the time the Loughinsholin barony was in County Tyrone but it became in 1613 part of the new County Londonderry.

 In 1618 and 1619 Hamilton built a castle on his land.
 This castle stood near the village of Donemana which probably was part of the Killeny proportion.
 The site is perhaps that now occupied by the ruin of the Earlsgift Castle.
 The name Killenny now refers to a townland in the Donaghedy Parish of the Strabane Lower barony.
 This townland is 225 acres big and lies south of Donemana on the right bank of Burn Dennett.

 It is sure that Claud Hamilton was a knight, but it is not known when this honor was bestowed on him.
 It seem that it is in the context of the plantation of Ulster that he is called "Sir Claude" (sic) for the first time.
 He might of course have been knighted much earlier.

-Fashionable purchases

-Some of his papers are held by the University of Edinburgh among the Laing manuscripts.
-These include estate papers relating to Ireland and Scotland, a lengthy inventory detailing fabrics, a taylor's bill from 1614, and bill for hats, pewter, and other items.

-These bills detail costume accessories for his family and his brother Frederick, bought in London, including; a "white satin piccadill with two laced bands of the newest fashion for a young woman", a "fine satin picadell for Phredrik of the newest fashion", with "two pair of worset stockings meet for a large young woman's leg", and "thirty yards of flowered taffeta or some other bonny stitched [embroidered] stuff for his daughters".
-A waistcoat of crimson taffeta was bought at the Sign of the Horse Shoe in the Old Exchange.